leoloso/PoP-App-WP/README.md

 4. Wait for a few minutes ☕️😁

-5. Execute `install` again to copy the WordPress must-use plugins under /mu-plugins (somehow it doesn't do it with `create-project`):
+5. Execute `install` again to copy the WordPress must-use plugins under folder `/mu-plugins` (somehow it doesn't do it with `create-project`):

 ```bash
 $ composer install